calvin-sg/Battleship_Head-first-Javascript.github.io/README.md

 # Battleship game
 Proof of concept site: [battleship.lcalvin.com](https://battleship.lcalvin.com/)

+This project uses MVC framework within its Javascript code, separating the logic and presentation layer behind Battleship web app into 3 logical components:

+Model
+- Contains game logic and data.
+- Keeps state of game, contains logic relates to state changes.

+View:
+- Presents data to user and handles user interaction.
+- Keep display up to date with messages, hits and misses

+Controller:
+- Interface between Model and View components.
+- Keeps tracks of user's guess, progress, user input and brings to model

 Self-directed learning on Head First JavaScript programming, with my own understanding illustrated in comprehensive notes/comments along the javascript code.